MahmoudKharbat/Nature-Sudoku/README.md

 # Nature-Sudoku

-Hello and welcome to my humble sudoku game, this project was my first front end project.\n The site was built using html, css, javascript.
+Hello and welcome to my humble sudoku game, this project was my first front end project.

+The site was built using html, css, javascript.

 You can try the game using the following link:

 https://mahmoudkharbat.github.io/Nature-Sudoku/

 you can login using this account:

 username: abcd

 password: 1234